Industry-Specific

 Qualification benchmarks for medical practices

 For equipment and working-capital financing, lenders want 12+ months in business, $20,000+ in monthly deposits or comparable accounts-receivable documentation, and owner FICO 620+.
 Attaching an aged AR report showing outstanding insurance claims significantly strengthens the deposit picture for reimbursement-heavy practices.
 For SBA 7(a) acquisition loans, expect 2+ years of the target practice's tax returns, 680+ personal FICO on the acquiring physician, and a transition plan documenting staff and patient panel continuity.
 The acquiring MD's personal guarantee is required — practice goodwill and tangible assets serve as collateral alongside the guarantee.
-Apply at Find my match — your file routes to ONE matched lender.
+Apply at Find my match — your file routes to the funding partners best matched to it.

 Sources